ravens/docker-vyos/README.md

 ## notes and disclaimer

 I did not tested (yet) advanced services like firewall, routing or IPSec.
-YMMV and you might have to adjust the docker-compose or adjust VyOS code itself for those weird usages.
+YMMV and you might have to adjust the docker-compose or adjust VyOS code itself for those usage in container mode.